 Like most vitamins, Vitamin B12 plays a vital role in our metabolism.
 This vitamin is essential for the manufacture of red blood cells whose deficiency results in a kind of anemia.Vitamin B12 is needed to support the normal function of nerve cells, and to manufacture myelin, the insulating material that surrounds some of our nerve cells and speeds neural transmission.
 It is also required for the replication of DNA.

-Vitamin B12 is a powerhouse which affects various aspects of how your body functions right from how your cells are formed to how you feel every day.
+Vitamin B12 is a powerhouse that affects various aspects of how your body functions right from how your cells are formed to how you feel every day.
 It provides necessary support to both the nervous and immune systems.
 So without sufficient Vitamin B12, your body will not have the ability to perform its job.
 As a result, you would not have the physical, emotional and mental energy to survive through the day.

 Called the energy vitamin, inadequate B12 intake makes a dent in red blood cell production, and some of the earliest signs of a deficiency include feeling dragged, confused, and weak.
 Low B12 levels prevent the brain from working normally that results in chronic fatigue.

 - Muscle weakness